 In his 30-year broadcast career, Charlie’s experience included directing six national TV series for PBS.
 They included long-running directing assignments with The Nightly Business Report, Star Gazer, Dollar Signs, Sewing With Nancy and Techno@bytes, and executive producing and directing the hit national PBS cooking series, Ecole de Cuisine.
 His specialty was promotional spot creation, for which he won a Chicago/Midwest Emmy Award.
 He also won the coveted Gold Medallion from the Promax/Broadcast Designers Association for promo of the year, as well as the First Place Award for Excellence from the Wisconsin Broadcasters Association for writing, producing and directing the best promo of the year.

 While beginning his television career, instead of starving Charlie was a radio announcer for classical and jazz stations in Miami and North Carolina.
 He was also a professional saxophonist, playing with small groups and big bands.
 The 15-year musical adventure included a seven-year gig with “Los Cumbiamberos,” a Latino orchestra with which he recorded five albums, and one of those was for CBS Records.

 Charlie’s currently living an unusually happy life in a small village on the windswept prairie of the central United States, just outside Milwaukee.
-Nestled between the whispering evergreens and amber waves of grain — but not too far from a major airport and fast Internet access — is the Midwest Test Facility, where Charlie delights in enhancing the lives of readers, audiences, entertainers and entrepreneurs.
+Nestled between the whispering evergreens and amber waves of grain — but not too far from a major airport and fast Internet access — is the Midwest Test Facility, where Charlie delights in enhancing the lives of readers, audiences, politicians, entertainers and entrepreneurs.